ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/connect-stories-to-testcases-2.md

 ---
-title: "Connect Test Cases to User Stories"
+title: "Link Test Cases/Test Suites to User Stories"
 parent: "ht-version-2"
-description: "Describes the steps for connecting Test Cases to User Stories."
+description: "Describes the steps for linking Test Cases and Test Suites to User Stories."
 tags: ["ATS", "testing"]
 ---

 ## 1 Introduction

-Mendix ATS is a testing tool designed for automated testing off Mendix applications.
-With your automated tests you want to test functionalities of the application, which are described in your User Stories.
-As you want to test for those functionalities, ATS can retrieve the User Stories in the Mendix Sprintr project.
-The User Stories that are retrieved can be linked to Test Cases.
-This can be useful for you and your team to see what can be tested automatically and which functionalities are covered by a Test Case.
-Additionally linking User Stories to Test Cases can be usefull to show stakeholders that the functionalities build in the sprint are tested.
+Mendix ATS is a testing tool designed for automated testing of Mendix applications.
+With your automated tests, you want to test functionalities of the application.
+Descriptions of those functionalities are in your User Stories.
+As you want to test those functionalities, ATS has the ability to retrieve User Stories from the Mendix Sprintr project.
+In ATS you can link the retrieved User Stories to test cases and test suites.
+This is useful for you and your team to see what can be tested automatically and which functionalities are covered by a test case.
+Additionally linking user stories to test cases and test suites is useful for stakeholders.
+By linking them, you can show that the functionalities build in the sprint are tested.

 **This how-to will teach you how to do the following**

 * Set the Mendix API key
 * Retrieve User Stories in ATS
-* Connect Test Cases to User Stories
+* Link test cases/test suites to User Stories
-* Connect User Stories to Test Cases
+* Link User Stories to test cases/test suites

 ## 2 Prerequisites